Friction clutch with kinetic and static-limit friction torques as inputs

 kJ/K(default) | scalar

-Thermal energy required to change the component temperature by a single degree.
+Thermal energy required to change the component temperature by a single thermal unit.
 The greater the thermal mass, the more resistant the component is to temperature change.

 Clutch velocity tolerance— Slip velocity threshold